Prakrit: Definition

 According to Sanskrit and Prakrit scholar Shreyansh Kumar Jain Shastri and A. C. Woolner, the Ardhamāgadhı̄ (or simply Magadhi) Prakrit, which was used extensively to write the scriptures of Jainism, is often considered to be the definitive form of Prakrit, while others are considered variants of it.
 Prakrit grammarians would give the full grammar of Ardhamāgadhı̄ first, and then define the other grammars with relation to it.
 For this reason, courses teaching 'Prakrit' are often regarded as teaching Ardhamāgadhı̄.

 Development of Prakrit from Old Indo-Aryan

-The Prakrit and Pali languages developed from Old Indo-Aryan (OIA, e.g. Vedic Sanskrit, ca. 600 BE) by a set of regular phonological transformations.
-This section summarizes the changes occurring between Vedic Sanskrit (ca. 600 BCE), Early Middle-Indo-Aryan (MIA) in Pali or Ashokan Prakrit (ca. 280 BCE), the dramatic regional Prakrits like Maharashtri Prakrit (ca. 200 AD), and finally the late Prakrit or Apabhramsha stage (ca. 900 AD).
+The Prakrit and Pali languages developed from Old Indo-Aryan (OIA, e.g. Vedic Sanskrit, ca. 600 BCE) by a set of regular phonological transformations.
+This section summarizes the changes occurring between Vedic Sanskrit (ca. 600 BCE), Early Middle-Indo-Aryan (MIA) in Pali or Ashokan Prakrit (ca. 280 BCE), the dramatic regional Prakrits like Maharashtri Prakrit (ca. 200 CE), and finally the late Prakrit or Apabhramsha stage (ca. 900 CE).